 DIFFERENCE BETWEEN FILM AND DIGITAL WEDDING PHOTOGRAPHY

 The disadvantages are that film wedding photography is expensive.
-Because of the cost if film and developing and scanning, brides will receive less images compared to digital photography.
-Digital cameras don’t have these added expenses so can take an endless amount of photos.
+The film rolls are expensive.
+Film and developing and scanning costs are added to this.
+Digital cameras don’t have these expenses.
+You can take an endless amount of photos.
 Practically, you can shoot all day as long as you have memory cards and batteries.
-Thousands of images can be saved on a memory card the size of dime.

 Film photography requires more time during weddings.
-Film needed to be loaded after film runs out after 36 or 12 photos.
+Film needed to be loaded after film runs out.
+It usually happens after 36 or 12 photos.
 It does take time to load the cameras and I need to do it a few times during longer wedding ceremonies.
-Loading film can take 10-20 seconds and requires stopping the sessions occasionally.
+Loading film can take 10-20 seconds.
 Also, after loading a roll of film, I am tied to that particular film speed for the rest of your roll.
 You cannot change ISO on the run.
 Digital cameras are designed to adjust to shifting light conditions all the time and they are continuously improved as you read this.

 In a real wedding, most film photographers are shooting a combination of hybrid film and digital.
 It means that they all use both film and digital cameras at your wedding to take advantage of the mentioned benefits and avoid their disadvantages.